AndreasFaust/react-sled/README.md

 🛷 [Have a look at the example!](https://andreasfaust.github.io/react-sled/)

-**This Project is under development.
+**This Project is still under development.
 Please join and contribute!**

-**Beware:** Until version 1.0.0 the API can and does change (constantly).
-Any (breaking-)changes are expressed in minor-updates and will be noted in the docs immediatedly.

 ## Install